woodrowwiest/FCND-Estimation-CPP/README.md

 ## The Tasks ##

 We begin by building up our estimator incrementally.
-At each step, there will be a set of success criteria that will be displayed both in the plots and in the terminal output to help you along the way.
+At each step, there will be a set of success criteria that will be displayed both in the plots and in the terminal output.

 Project outline: